 You have a set of rights as regards your Data.
 Some of these rights have a very specific scope or are subject to special conditions or exceptions.

-- the FSMA acts with a view to performing its tasks listed in Article 45, § 1 of the Law of 2 August 2002 or other tasks entrusted to it under any other provision of national or European legislation where these data have not been obtained from the person concerned;
+i. the FSMA acts with a view to performing its tasks as listed in Article 45, § 1 of the Law of 2 August 2002 or other tasks entrusted to it under any other provision of national or European legislation where these data have not been obtained from the person concerned;

-- the FSMA exercises its powers as laid down in Article 87quinquies of the Law of 2 August 2002 (‘mystery shopping’) where such Data are obtained from the person concerned under the conditions set out in the aforementioned Article;
+ii. the FSMA exercises its powers as laid down in Article 87quinquies of the Law of 2 August 2002 (‘mystery shopping’) where such Data are obtained from the person concerned under the conditions set out in the aforementioned Article;

-- the FSMA acts within the framework of the administrative sanctions procedures concerning the matters referred to in Article 45 of the said Law and for the imposition of the administrative measures and penalties referred to in Article 59 of the Law of 7 December 2016 on the organization of the profession and on the public supervision of auditors, conducted in accordance with section 5 of chapter III of the Law of 2 August 2002, insofar as the Data in question relate to the subject of the enquiry or supervision; or
+iii. the FSMA acts within the framework of the administrative sanctions procedures concerning the matters referred to in Article 45 of the Law of 2 August 2002 and for the imposition of the administrative measures and penalties referred to in Article 59 of the Law of 7 December 2016 on the organization of the profession and on the public supervision of auditors, conducted in accordance with section 5 of Chapter III of the Law of 2 August 2002, in so far as the Data in question relate to the subject of the enquiry or supervision; or

 The derogations referred to in points i. and ii. apply as long as you have not obtained, where applicable, legal access to the administrative dossier which the FSMA holds on you and that contains the Data in question.